angular/angular/aio/content/guide/ngmodule-faq.md

 When an applications starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules _before_ creating its first component and injecting any of the provided services.
-Once the application begins, the app root injector is closed to new providers.
+Once the application begins, the application root injector is closed to new providers.

 Time passes and application logic triggers lazy loading of an NgModule.
 Angular must add the lazy-loaded module's providers to an injector somewhere.
-It can't add them to the app root injector because that injector is closed to new providers.
+It can't add them to the application root injector because that injector is closed to new providers.
 So Angular creates a new child injector for the lazy-loaded module context.

 <hr/>